chripink/CanBus-Tuto/README_EN.md

 * CAN 120R : These jumpers connect the terminations of the CAN BUS.
 They are to be placed.

 ## EBB board
-This card will be the one that will be on our print head.
+This board will be the one that will be on our print head.
 ![Carte U2C Source: https://github.com/bigtreetech/EBB](/images/EBB42_description.png)
 * TYPE-C : USB port that we will use to flash (once only) the MCU with a Bootloader.
 This will allow to flash the MCU in CAN BUS in the future.
-* In blue, the CAN BUS, to be connected to the U2C card.
+* In blue, the CAN BUS, to be connected to the U2C board.
 * Probe : Can be used for any ABL.
 Here we will use a BL Touch.
 * I2C : Connector linked to the I2C of the MCU.
 Can be used to connect different sensors.
 We will not use it in this tutorial.
 * RGB : Can be used to connect Neopixel leds.
 Very useful if used on a StealthBurner.
 We will not use it in this tutorial.